mvolkmann/mvolkmann.github.com/programming/sed-article.md

 ## Overview

-`sed` is a Unix utility that transforms text.
+`sed` is a Unix text processing utility.
 The name is short for "stream editor".
-Input comes from a stream of text and output is an edited version of that text.
+Like other filters in the Unix paradigm, the input to `sed` is a stream of text and the output is an edited version of that text.

+`sed` has been branded a "power tool" and "Swiss Army Knife".
-While most developers don't need a stream editor on a daily basis, `sed` is a great tool belt addition.
+While most developers don't need a stream editor on a daily basis, `sed` is a great tool for your automated text manipulation toolbox.

 Memorizing all the capabilities and syntax details of `sed` can be a daunting task.
-But after reading this article you will know enough to recognize when using `sed` is appropriate and can come back to it later for a refresher.
+But after reading this article you will know enough to recognize when using `sed` is appropriate and will be familiar with the features of `sed` that are used most often in practice.
+When necessary, you can return to this article for a refresher on the more advanced features of `sed`.

 `sed` is based on the `ed` editor which was created by Ken Thompson in 1969.